Submissions

 6 Overall the research makes an important contribution to the field.

-7 Excellent research which makes a significant contribution to the field.
+7 Excellent research that makes a significant contribution to the field.

 2. Methodology